thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	04:50:32 PM 31 10 --> some error with following having username urvashirautela26
 -	04:48:27 PM 31 10 --> some error with posting having username urvashirautela26
 -	04:48:07 PM 31 10 --> posted with username manushi.chillar.insta
 -	04:48:01 PM 31 10 --> posted with username disha.patani.updates